BUPE (BUPE v0.6.5)

 mix escript.install hex bupe

-1. Then you are ready to use it in your projects:
+1. Then use it in your projects:

 bupe "EPUB_TITLE" -p egg.xhtml -p bacon.xhtml -l path/to/logo.png